lee-dohm/language-generic-config/README.md

 ## Auto-matching "probable" config files

-Many generic configs in-the-wild use no standard file extension, or any extension at all.
+Many generic configs in the wild use no standard file extension, or any extension at all.
 The package is able to match unfamiliar configs as long as they contain "comment-like" lines:

 ~~~